Svetlana-Leonova/TellMeWhat-To-Do/README.md

 I wanted to build something that would leverage accessibility for people with limited mobility in their extremities.

-My application is a variation of your typical to-do list - *with a twist* - in addition to typing into the input fields, users can use voice commands to add and delete items from the list as well as mark them complete.
+My application is a variation of your typical to-do list - *with a twist:* in addition to typing into the input fields, users can use voice commands to add and delete items from the list as well as mark them complete.

 ## Technologies